As an Amazon Associate we earn from qualifying purchases.

-We are using orange zest because that is where the essential oil of the orange is.
+I am using orange zest because that is where the essential oil of the orange is.
 The literal essence of orange is in the skin.
-If we were to use juice we would get some orange flavor, but the aromatics and impact would be lost.
+If I were to use juice I would get some orange flavor, but the aromatics and impact would be lost.

 Should You Continue to Cook the Cider after Adding the Alcohol?

 After adding the alcohol to the cider, minimal cooking is best.
-This is because we’re picking spirits that complement our flavor profile.
+This is because I’m picking spirits that complement my flavor profile.

 If you are using a lower quality spirit or just don’t want that much booze in your drink, feel free to cook up to 5 minutes.
 Past this time frame, the alcohol would probably be almost entirely gone.

 Should You Add Sugar?

 I do not believe you should add sugar to your mulled cider.
 Cider should have a little pucker to it.
-Additionally, because we are reducing ours down and concentrating the flavors, more sugar would make the drink like syrup.
+Additionally, because I am reducing mine down and concentrating on the flavors, more sugar would make the drink like syrup.

-We used a medium saucepan to cook our cider in.
+I used a medium saucepan to cook my cider in.
 If preparing a large quantity, a slow cooker makes a great cooking and serving vessel and won’t take up space on the stove.
 Outside of that, a knife and a cutting board are required.